-Plants of the World Online lists 45 species in the Daucus genus (as of when I am updating this page on 3-5-21).
-It is a member of the plant family Apiaceae with 441 genera.
-Those numbers could change as updates are made (and likely will).
+Plants of the World Online lists 43 species in the Daucus genus (as of 5-11-21 when I last updated this page).
+It is a member of the plant family Apiaceae with 440 genera.
+Those numbers could change as updates are made by POWO (and likely will).

 Daucus carota is found in many parts of the world as seen in the above map from Plants of the World Online.
 The species is native in areas in green and introduces in areas that are purple.